 OPTIONS FOR PROGRAM ADMISSIONS ASSESSMENT:

 - Complete the Next-Generation ACCUPLACER® tests and ALEKS placement assessment.
 Next-Generation ACCUPLACER is made up of two tests: Reading and Writing.
 ALEKS is a separate online assessment available through the DMACC Web Info System and may be completed off campus anywhere internet access is available or at any of the DMACC Computer Labs.

 - Submit official ACT scores in reading, writing, and math.
 All ACT scores must be sent.

-- Complete COMPASS reading and writing tests and submit ACT math scores.
+- Complete the Next-Generation ACCUPLACER Reading and Writing tests and submit ACT math scores.

 - Provide evidence of successful college experience in math, reading, and writing course work.